Interested in joining our team?

 Requirements: Doctorate in Clinical Psychology (Ph.D. or Psy.D.) and a California license to practice psychology in good standing.

-Application: Please submit a cover letter that includes your license number, theoretical orientation, specialty, and preference on in-person, telehealth, or hybrid and your Curriculum Vitae to Stefanie Tweedly, Psy.D. at email@example.com.
+Application: Please submit a cover letter that includes your license number, theoretical orientation, specialty, and preference on in-person, telehealth, or hybrid and your Curriculum Vitae to Stefanie Tweedly, Psy.D. at firstname.lastname@example.org.
 While conducting psychological assessments is not a requirement for this position, if you are interested in doing so, please submit a sample report as well.

 Post-Doctoral Psychological Associate Positions

 Full- or Part-Time

 Requirements: A Doctorate in Clinical Psychology (Ph.D. or Psy.D.), including completion of a minimum of 1500 hours of pre-doctoral supervised experience, is required for this position.
 Registration with the California Board of Psychology as a Post-Doctoral Psychological Associate is not required at the time of application, though must be obtained prior to beginning the position.